Intersecting $P$-free families

 On the one hand, we have

 We will show

 Fix a cyclic permutation $\sigma$.
 As before, let $\I_\sigma$ be the collection of isolated intervals along $\sigma$.
 Similarly, let $\M_\sigma$ be the collection of middle intervals along $\sigma$.
+For a family $\A$ let the weight of the family be $w(\A)=\sum_{A\in \A}w(A)$.
 Then, we claim that the following inequality holds:

 Indeed, initially leave out all intervals in $\M_\sigma$ and $\I_\sigma$.
 The remaining intervals may be partitioned into two antichains along $\sigma$, say $\A_1$ and $\A_2$.
 Clearly $\A_1 \cup \I_\sigma$ is an antichain, as is $\A_2 \cup \I_\sigma$.
 By the argument from \cite{bollobas1973sperner} we have $w(\A_1 \cup \I_\sigma) \le 1$ and $w(\A_2 \cup \I_\sigma) \le 1$.
 Thus, summing we have